mohae/feedlot-templates/README.md

 ## Salt: Information About Basic's States and Pillars

 ### Formulas
 Some of the configuration is done via [Salt Formulas](https://github.com/saltstack-formulas).

+The idiomatic way to use salt formulas is to fork each salt-formula repository, install GitFS, and add the Formula repository URLs `gitfs_remotes`.
+With Salt v2014.7.1 masterles minions support GitFS.

-The formula directories are renamed to drop the `-formula` part of the name.
+However, to make this repository easier to use, the pertinant parts of the Salt Formulas have been copied into is with the Formula directories are renamed to drop the `-formula` part of the name.
 If the formula had a `LICENSE` file, a copy of it will be within its renamed directory.

+This also makes it so that Salt v2014.7.1 is not a requirement to use this repository with a masterless minion, which at time of writing, 2014-01, is not available as a package.

 ### `salt/date`
 Runs a command to write the current datetime to a tmp file.